Skip to content

 Be wary of emails that offer small business loans or a business line of credit.
 Many scammers will offer a great deal and then ask for a fee to process the loan or credit card order.
 If they send several emails in a short period of time or try to pressure you to make a decision quickly, they are likely scammers.
 When in doubt, do some research; a quick Google search can tell you a lot about a “company” and the experiences other people have had with them.

-Educating your employees about potential scams will help protect your company, but it’s also important to make sure you keep track of everyone who has access to your files and private information, and to consider finding a service that will help you keep that information safe.
+Educating your employees about internet scams will help protect your company, but it’s also important to make sure you keep track of everyone who has access to your files and private information, and to consider finding a service that will help you keep that information safe.
 This will not only give you peace of mind about your business’s safety, but it will also protect your customers.

 eBook-Essential-Guide-to-SOC-2